ProjectEvergreen/greenwood/packages/plugin-graphql/README.md

 customElements.define('app-header', HeaderComponent);
 ```

-> _For more general purpose information on content with data in Greenwood, [please see our docs](https://www.greenwoodjs.io/docs/data/)._

 ## Schema

 The basic page schema follow the structure of the [page data]() structure.
 Currently, the main "API" is just a list of all pages in your _pages/_ directory, represented as a `Page` [type definition](https://graphql.org/graphql-js/basic-types/).
 This is called Greenwood's `graph`.